wardymate/To_do_List/README.md

 # Todo Challenge ![Travis](https://travis-ci.org/wardymate/todo_challenge.svg?branch=master)

+Details of the Challenge Below:

+Where I am and things I struggled with.
+Initial intention was to test with protractor and use karma jasmine for my unit tests.
+Build the app on an express server.
+Struggle with automating a slenium server using Grunt.
+Managed to get Grunt to start a selenium server for my protractor tests.
+However still struggled with getting grunt-express-server to start my node server automatically.
+Tried a few other options - grunt-express, grode-nodemon all unsuccessful.
+So at the moment my build fails although my first protractor test passes when I run it locally with starting the node serverin a separate bash session.
+Although unseccesfull I feel I have learnt a lot about using Grunt and exploring different packages that are availbale and how to add them.

+I decided to proceed with starting my unit tests and this is the stage I am up - ran into a small issue where karma was not finding the todoList variable in the first line of my controller - resolved now.

+Will proceed with writing unit tests for my controller/s and build so working version locally that does not store tasks. second stage will be to create storage via an api on the node server.

 * Deadline: submit completed pull request by 9am on Monday
 * You may use whatever level of JavaScript you feel comfortable with - pure JS, jQuery, Angular, or whatever weird and wonderful framework you want to try.
 Extra points for DogeScript